 Software as a service is a cloud service model which is created and centrally hosted by the providers.
 Instead of downloading the application, customers can access it via the internet after paying a recurring subscription fee (monthly, quarterly, annually, etc.).

 To put it simply, SaaS allows data to be accessed from any device with a web browser and internet connection.
-In this types of web-based model, the servers, databases and code that make up an application are hosted and maintained by the software vendors.
+In this type of web-based model, the servers, databases, and code that make up an application are hosted and maintained by the software vendors.

-SaaS is an ubiquitous method to deliver numerous business applications, such as office and communication software, accounting programs, customer relationship management software, etc.
+SaaS is a ubiquitous method to deliver numerous business applications, such as office and communication software, accounting programs, customer relationship management software, etc.

 2. Some popular SaaS examples

-The thing about the SaaS model is that it isn’t downloadable or installed in user devices such as computers or mobiles, which is totally different from the traditional software.
-SaaS is near you more than you can imagine and is among the leading cloud computing applications
+The thing about the SaaS model is that it isn’t downloadable or installed on user devices such as computers or mobiles, which is totally different from traditional software.
+SaaS is near you more than you can imagine and is among the leading cloud computing applications.

 Microsoft Office 365

-What makes Canva a great SaaS example is that the free version gives you many rooms for creation and flexibility.
+What makes Canva a great SaaS example is that the free version gives you much room for creation and flexibility.
 In 2019, Canva had more than 15 million active monthly users.

-For this and other Saas examples, software as a service is more superior than on-premise software which is acquired by businesses through a perpetual license.
+For this and other Saas examples, software as a service is superior to on-premise software, which is acquired by businesses through a perpetual license.

 3. Benefits of Software as a service (SaaS)

-By taking advantage of Internet of things (IoT), software as a service increasingly dominates the technology market with 73% organizations around the globe say that nearly all their apps would be SaaS by 2020 (according to the research of Finance online).
-Here are competitive advantages making SaaS become one of the most popular cloud service model.
+By taking advantage of the Internet of things (IoT), software as a service increasingly dominates the technology market, with 73% of organizations around the globe saying that nearly all their apps will be SaaS by 2020 (according to the research of Finance online).
+Here are the competitive advantages making SaaS become one of the most popular cloud service models.

-Software as a service can eliminate the money customers spend for deployment or installation a large infrastructure locally.
-Additionally, the costs of periodic upgrades and maintenance are drastically reduced since software and hardware license costs in a shared and multitenant environment are low as oppose to traditional model.
-It means that customers can invest their budget in other fields while still benefiting from a modern, efficient and secure service.
+Software as a service can eliminate the money customers spend for the deployment or installation of a large infrastructure locally.
+Additionally, the costs of periodic upgrades and maintenance are drastically reduced since software and hardware license costs in a shared and multitenant environment are low as opposed to the traditional model.
+It means that customers can invest their budget in other fields while still benefiting from a modern, efficient, and secure service.

 Business agility improvement

-Business agility is the ability to adapt rapidly and cost efficiently in a fast-changing business environment.
-SaaS can drive the business agility by reducing time to benefit.
-A strong evidence is that it usually takes weeks or months for a business to setup and develop a software, while SaaS is ready in few hours in the cloud.
-Thus an IT systems administrator does not have to spend a large amount of time on installing as well as managing and supporting infrastructure.
+Business agility is the ability to adapt rapidly and cost-efficiently in a fast-changing business environment.
+SaaS can drive business agility by reducing time to benefit.
+Strong evidence is that it usually takes weeks or months for a business to set up and develop software, while SaaS is ready in a few hours in the cloud.
+Thus an IT systems administrator does not have to spend a large amount of time installing as well as managing, and supporting infrastructure.

-Moreover, in this fast-growing digital world, the flexible infrastructure that SaaS offers can enhance the agility, contributing to a scalable business.
+Moreover, in this fast-growing digital world, the flexible infrastructure that SaaS offers can enhance agility, contributing to a scalable business.
 As a cloud-based application, SaaS solutions reside in cloud environments that have integration with other SaaS offerings.
-It couples with the periodic and lastest upgrade from the providers, allowing SaaS to serve increasing demand of a business to adapt quickly and effectively to the markets.
-Therefore, SaaS does move a company significantly along the path to become agile, one of the most critical to the business survival.
+It couples with the periodic and latest upgrades from the providers, allowing SaaS to serve the increasing demand of a business to adapt quickly and effectively to the markets.
+Therefore, SaaS does move a company significantly along the path to becoming agile, one of the most critical to business survival.

 Cloud service, in general, allows enterprises to ramp their service or features up and down upon request.
 SaaS is no different.